distrochooser/distrochooser/SETUP.md

 You should now see following folder structure:

-Inside this folder, create a empty folder "static".
 ```
 [...]
 code/
 doc/
 locale/ <-- this folder is from the translation repo and should contain JSON-files
 HOW-TO-Map.md
-static/ <-- the empty folder you've just created
 [...]
 ```

-Edit the file `code/kuusi/kuusi/settings.py` and change following settings

-`STATICFILES_DIRS`: Add the full path of the folder you've just created `LOCALE_PATHS`: Add the full path to the folder `locale`

 ## Install